nick-walls-zz/quickblog/index.md

 <link rel="stylesheet" type="text/css" href="styles.css">
 <meta name="viewport" content="width=device-width, initial-scale=1">

-# this is the title
+# Welcome to the quickblog demo

+this is a just the demo of quickblog, the simple blogging platform built with pandoc and bash

+## entries: